Any questions? Contact us

 Some cities may host Halloween parades, but this is not a common practice in France, and municipalities are not often involved in this event.
 More likely, private establishments such as amusement parks or museums will offer specific events to celebrate Halloween.

-The two most prominent amusement parks celebrating Halloween are:
+The two most prominent amusement parks celebrating Halloween in France are:

 • Disneyland Paris: Disneyland Paris transforms into a Halloween wonderland every year, complete with Halloween-themed parades, spooky character meet-and-greets, and haunted attractions.
 It’s a family-friendly celebration where visitors can enjoy the eerie atmosphere while soaking in Disney magic.